zenzig/capacitor-socket-io/CONTRIBUTING.md

 Build and validate the web and native projects.

 This is useful to run in CI to verify that the plugin builds for all platforms.

+> Set `SOCKET_IO_PROXY_URL` to the HTTPS endpoint of your Socket.IO proxy before running this
+> command.
+The Android unit tests will skip automatically if the variable is missing, but the goal
+> is to keep parity with real deployments.

 #### `npm run lint` / `npm run fmt`